Menu

 Register

-Once you have selected paintings to submit, you will need to upload digital images of them.
-They must be jpeg or jpg format, at least 1950 pixels on the longer side.
-The file should be no larger than 5 MB.
+Once you have read criteria outlined in the application and have selected paintings to submit, you will need to upload digital images of them as part of the registration process.
+Your images must be jpeg or jpg format, at least 1920 pixels on the longer side.
+The file should be no larger than 3 MB.

 Email jury chair with questions.